wjgilmore/dreamfactory-book/docs/chapter04.md

 ---
 sidebar: auto
+meta:
+  - name: "name"
+    content: How to Secure Your REST APIs
+  - name: "description"
+    content: This chapter explains how DreamFactory can secure your APIs using a variety of solutions, including basic HTTP authentication, LDAP, Active Directory, OpenID Connect, and Okta.
 ---

 # Chapter 4.
-Securing Your APIs
+How to Secure Your REST APIs

 One of DreamFactory's most popular features is the wide-ranging authentication support.
 While API Key-based authentication is suffice for many DreamFactory-powered applications, developers often require a higher degree of security through user-specific authentication.
 In some cases [Basic HTTP authentication](http://wiki.dreamfactory.com/DreamFactory/Tutorials/Basic_Auth) will get the job done, however many enterprises require more sophisticated and flexible approaches largely because of the growing adoption of Single Sign On (SSO)-based solutions such as Active Directory and LDAP, and use of third-party identity providers and solutions such as [AWS Cognito](https://aws.amazon.com/cognito/), [Auth0](https://auth0.com/), and [Okta](https://www.okta.com/).